o-t-w/blog/src/content/blog/html-renaissance.md

 </details>
 ```

 There's now _more functionality_ built into a zero-JS HTML-only accordion than you get from the majority of popular JavaScript framework-based accordions.
-When 'find in page' is used to search for text within an accordion, the relevant section will automatically open.
+When 'find in page' is used to search for text within a `<details>` element, the relevant section will automatically open.
 You do not need to manually add `hidden="until-found"` as that behaviour is the default.
 The same applies to URL text fragments.

 <details class="accordion-details" name="faq">
     <summary class="accordion-summary">Is this accordion built with the HTML details and summary elements?</summary>